choria-legacy/prometheus-streams/README.md

 push_gateway:
   url: http://prometheus.dc2.example.net:9091

+  # when true labels will be added with the hostname of the publisher
+  publisher_label: true

 # enable a choria based management interface for circuit breaking
 management:
   identity: prom.example.net # defaults to hostname